 The program at the Nagasaki University of Foreign Studies (NUFS) and Nagasaki College of Foreign Languages are housed together on one campus.
 The campus was founded in 1945 and has a student population of 850.
 The program is designed to provide students with the opportunity to study Japanese language and culture while living in Japan.
 The program provides the participants with a genuine experience in Japanese culture and language.
 There are 40 full-time faculty members and the program also includes one-on-one sessions each week with native-speaking conversation partners.
 The conversation partners are chosen from among the Japanese students at the college and university, and the sessions are intended to reinforce classroom studies.
 Conversation partners are to meet twice a week for an hour at a time.

 The coursework for this program can fulfill general education or program requirements.
+Explore both NUFS's website directly, as well as Platteville's website.
 Students will take 12-16 credits in Japanese language, studies, and traditional arts.
 No prior knowledge of the language is required for participation.
 Students are placed at the appropriate level of Japanese for the required language course.
 All courses included one-on-one tutoring sessions with native-speaking conversation partners.
 The classes focus on history, culture, literature, business, economics, and society of Japan.
 The traditional Japanese arts courses are intended to enrich the student's appreciation through a hands-on approach.

 The preferred minimum GPA is 2.8, but students will be considered between a 2.5-2.8 GPA, on a case-by-case basis.
 Strong letters of recommendation, a statement of purpose, and how the student plans to be academically successful at NUFS, would be taken into consideration.